BioinfoUNIBA/REDInet/README.md

 ## **REDInet Usage**:
 REDInet classifies A to G substitutions, in RNAseq data, as derived from A-to-I RNA editing or not. <br />
-The REDInet pipeline requires BAM files to be prepared via REDItoolDnaRNA.py script from the REDItools3 package. <br />
+The REDInet pipeline requires BAM files to be prepared via one of the three version of the REDItools package. <br />
-In the ../REDInet/Package/Data folder are provided 2 BAM files, as example to run REDInet pipeline as follows:  <br />
+In the ../REDInet/Package/Data folder are provided 2 BAM files as example.  <br />
+To run REDInet pipeline using REDItools (version 1) follows these steps:   <br />

 1) Launch REDItools REDItoolDnaRNA.py script onto the example BAM file with the following setting: <br />

        python ../REDItools/main/REDItoolDnaRna.py -o ../REDInet/Package/Data -i ../REDInet/Package/Data/SRR12492027.SRR12492028.Aligned.sortedByCoord.out.chr10.bam -f ../REDInet/Package/Utilities/GRCh37.primary_assembly.genome.fa -t 40 -c 0,1 -m 0,255 -v 1 -q 0,30 -e -n 0.0 -N 0.0 -u -l -p -s 2 -g 2 -S